9001/copyparty/README.md

 * VirtualBox: sqlite throws `Disk I/O Error` when running in a VM and the up2k database is in a vboxsf
   * use `--hist` or the `hist` volflag (`-v [...]:c,hist=/tmp/foo`) to place the db inside the vm instead

+# FAQ

+"frequently" asked questions

+* is it possible to block read-access to folders unless you know the exact URL for a particular file inside?
+  * no / not yet; current recommendation is to use nginx to provide the read-access, and only use copyparty for the other stuff (write-only or full read-access for other users)

+* can I make copyparty download a file to my server if I give it a URL?
+  * not officially, but there is a [terrible hack](https://github.com/9001/copyparty/blob/hovudstraum/bin/mtag/wget.py) which makes it possible

 # accounts and volumes